distant-gradient/bestwhatsappgroups.app/_rawposts/2019-08-10-job-alerts-whatsapp-group-links.md

 <li> MLM whatsapp group for multi-level-marketing business opportunities, and more </li></ul>
 So let's take a look at all the business whatsapp group links below:

-!! insert_group_list("", ["o", "business","mlm","import","export","textile","online business"], "Business WhatsApp Groups", "link", [0,50])
+!! insert_group_list("", ["o", "business","mlm","import","export","textile","online business"], "Business WhatsApp Groups", "link", [20,70])

-We hop that you have found the WhatsApp group link of your choice in the Jobs or Business category.
+We hope that you have found the WhatsApp group link of your choice in the Jobs or Business category.
 If you are interested in finding more WhatsApp groups in other categories as well, we have shared 10,000+ group links.
 To check out all the other categories that we have for you, please visit this post - <a href="{{site.baseurl}}/whatsapp-group-links">WhatsApp Group Links India 2019</a>.
 We regularly update the list of WhatsApp groups so that you can find more relevant groups with time.

 If you want to suggest any groups that we should add to this list, do share the group link in the comments section below and we'll immediately add it to this list.
 Or you can <a href="{{ site.baseurl}}/submit-whatsapp-group">submit a new whatsapp group here</a>.